MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/services-in-china/apply-for-a-fapiao.md

 ### What if I don't receive an activation email?

-If you don't receive an account activation email within 24 hours after you register, go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=837466" target="_blank">21Vianet Fapiao information management system</a>, enter your email address, then choose **Resend the activation email**.
+If you don't receive an account activation email within 24 hours after you register, go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=837466" target="_blank">21Vianet Fapiao information management system</a>, enter your email address, then select **Resend the activation email**.
 The system will resend the account activation email to your registered email address.

 ![The 21Vianet Fapioa management system registration page.](../media/60d39184-95b2-4ea4-a8a2-3e11763bec87.png)